expo/expo/packages/unimodules-camera-interface/README.md

 # Installation in managed Expo projects

 For managed [managed](https://docs.expo.io/versions/latest/introduction/managed-vs-bare/) Expo projects, please follow the installation instructions in the [API documentation for the latest stable release](#api-documentation).
+If you follow the link and there is no documentation available then this library is not yet usable within managed projects &mdash; it is likely to be included in an upcoming Expo SDK release.

 # Installation in bare React Native projects